Empyrexn/AWS-SOC-Analyst/attacks/README.md

 5. **Mitigation & remediation** — how to actually prevent/fix it
 6. **Detection engineering** — rule ideas and tuning notes
 7. **Screenshots checklist** — the exact shots to capture

-> Prefer a different folder name?
-These are really attack walkthroughs — `attacks/` or `walkthroughs/` reads better than `screenshots/`.
-Rename the folder and update the link in the main README if you like; the content is identical.